novasamatech/parity-signer/docs/src/README.md

 **Disabling the mobile phone's networking abilities is a requirement for the app to be used as intended, check our [wiki](./about/Security-And-Privacy.md) for more details.**

-Have a look at the tutorial on our wiki to learn how to use [Parity Signer together with Polkadot-js app](./tutorials/Kusama-tutorial.md).
+Have a look at the tutorial on our wiki to learn how to use [Polkadot Vault together with Polkadot-js app](./tutorials/Kusama-tutorial.md).

 Any data transfer from or to the app happens using QR code.
 By doing so, the most sensitive piece of information, the private keys, will never leave the phone.
-The Parity Signer mobile app can be used to store any Substrate account, this includes Polkadot (DOT) and Kusama (KSM) networks.
+The Polkadot Vault mobile app can be used to store any Substrate account, this includes Polkadot (DOT) and Kusama (KSM) networks.

 ## Key features